meryminassian/logicCubed.github.io/ReadMe.md

 :)

-We thank you for showing interest
+We thank you for showing interest!

 We also exist on Facebook: